darinz/DL/01_Math/14_probability_statistics.md

 - Compares L1, L2, and no regularization in logistic regression.
 - Demonstrates uncertainty quantification with dropout in a neural network.
 - Visualizes accuracy, coefficient distributions, and uncertainty.
+- Shows how regularization affects model weights and performance.
+- Illustrates the relationship between prediction uncertainty and error.

+> **Deep Learning Note:**
+> - Regularization and uncertainty quantification are essential for robust, generalizable models.

 ---